 Alternatively, you should consider getting dedicated hardware like Antminer.

 Despite its popularity, crypto mining isn’t for everyone–especially the one with ineffective hardware should avoid mining.

 While cloud crypto mining seems the easiest method to mine, the payouts are not guaranteed.
 It’s much like investing in the stock market.
 And once you sign a contract, you are bound to pay the amount regardless of any mining income.

 So the advice that goes with cloud mining is: proceed with caution and dig deep before stepping into this intriguing world of passive income.

 Want to learn more about crypto?
-Here are 7 Online Cryptocurrency Courses for Beginner to Advanced Level.
+Here are some Online Cryptocurrency Courses for Beginner to Advanced Level.

 Want some free crypto?
-Here are 7 ways to earn free cryptocurrency.
+Here are a few ways to earn free cryptocurrency.